chevereto/v4-docs/application/stack/mysql-server.md

 ## Updating

-When manually updating the database keep the following considerations:
+When manual updating the database keep the following considerations:

 * Disconnect all peers
 * Turn off the MySQL server, work in its console (phpMyAdmin, Adminer, CLI)